11 of Ontario’s Most Jaw-Dropping Natural Landscapes

 Finally a list that goes beyond the CN Tower and Niagara Falls.

 There’s no shortage of tourist sites in Ontario.
 People from around the world flock to climb Toronto’s CN Tower, gaze at the misty torrents of Niagara Falls, and experience the museums and urban greenspace of Ottawa’s National Capital Region.
-Central Ontario attractions like Algonquin Provincial Park and the Bruce Peninsula’s Fathom Five National Marine Park are also renowned for their natural splendor.
+Central Ontario attractions like Algonquin Provincial Park and the Bruce Peninsula’s Fathom Five National Marine Park are also renowned for their natural splendour.

 There’s no problem with these attractions—but to focus on them alone is to miss out on the northern half of Ontario, which spans an immense area including the pine and granite of the Canadian Shield, the Great Lakes’ rugged shorelines and the endless boreal forest of Northwestern Ontario.
-Not to mention the big wild of the Far North and the James and Hudson Bay coasts.
+Not to mention the big wild of the Far North and the James Bay and Hudson Bay coasts.

 Open the map and look beyond the boundaries of Southern, Eastern and Central Ontario.
 Use these 11 beautiful Ontario outdoor destinations as your starting point; we promise you’ll find even more.